Berndinox/flyio-powerdns-pg/README.md

 The Records for the nameserver itself (A, AAA, CNAME) should not be hosted on the server itself.
 ATM: Fly.io can`t resolv those Records when issueing SSL Certs.

+## Attention
+Alpha stage - no warranty for any bugs or security issues.

 ## Config
 Non sensitive Information can be specified in the fly.toml file.
 For passwords, you should use `flyctl secrets set VAR=VALUE` cmdlet.